The PRIDE initiative promotes Personal Responsibility In a Desirable Environment in 42 counties in Southern and Eastern Kentucky.

 The PRIDE initiative was launched in 1997 by Congressman Hal Rogers and the late General James Bickford (PDF) the former Secretary of the Kentucky Natural Resources and Environmental Protection Cabinet.
 Their vision was to restore the natural beauty of their native region by encouraging citizens to take responsibility for protecting their environment and by providing the education and resources they need to do so.

-Eastern Kentucky PRIDE is funded by grants from the National Oceanic and Atmospheric Administration.
-The U.S. Environmental Protection Agency and U.S. Army Corps of Engineers fund projects that support the PRIDE initiative.
+The U.S. Army Corps of Engineers funds projects that support the PRIDE initiative.